mad4869/logs-pipeline/README.md

+# Logs Pipeline

-An data pipeline project for processing logs data using Kafka, ElasticSearch, Logstash, and Kibana.
+A data pipeline project for processing logs data using Kafka, ElasticSearch, Logstash, and Kibana.